inkVerb/vrk-u18/README.md

      ssh-guake-on                  # sets guake-indicator menu to stop loading at starup and guake instead

 ## Droids
-- Droids are located in `/opt/vrk/droids`.
+- Droids are located in `/opt/vrk/droids/USER/`.
+- Droids located in `/opt/vrk/droids/ALL/` can be used by all users.
 - Droids are not changed or removed with an update and you can add them yourself.
 - Droids can perform sudo tasks, but unlike bosses, they are included in your path.
 So, you can run them without ./ and sudo is optional.